 On the evening of 26 February, Tang found a small convoy, consisting of a freighter, a transport, and four escorts.
 She fired her last four torpedoes at the transport, which put on speed, causing the torpedoes to pass astern.
 Having sunk five ships, for a total of 21,400 tons (wartime estimate 42,000 tons), and used up all of her torpedoes, Tang cut short her first patrol and put in to Midway for refit and rearming.

 Tang‘s second war patrol resulted in no sinkings.
-Assigned to lifeguard duty near Truk, she rescued a total of 22 downed airmen, taking them to Hawaii at the end of the patrol.
+Assigned to lifeguard duty near Truk, she rescued a total of 22 downed airmen, taking them to the Hawaiian Islands at the end of the patrol.

 Six days later Tang attacked and sank Nikkin Maru, after a chase and having to go deep to evade depth charges.
 Nikkin Maru was unescorted, but Japanese merchantmen frequently carried their own anti-submarine weapons.

 The following morning, the freighter Taiun Maru No. 2 fell victim to Tang‘s torpedoes.
 Her companion, the tanker Takatori Maru No. 1, temporarily escaped, but was sent down after dark by a spread of two torpedoes.